Perelandra0x309/secure-im/install_threema.md

 ---
 You do not need to provide any personal information to signup for a Threema account.<br>
 <br>
-Visit the <a href="https://threema.ch/en/download" class="btn btn--success btn--x-large" target="_blank">Threema download page</a> where you can get it for iOS, Android or Windows phone.
+Visit the <a href="https://threema.ch/en/download" {{ site.class_button_external }} target="_blank">Threema download page</a> where you can get it for iOS, Android or Windows phone.
 It does cost a one time fee of $2.95 or &euro;2,60 but this is well worth it to support the work of this group.
 There are no further costs after installing this app.
 If you are using Android also install the free QR Scanner plugin.<br>

 <h2>Threema Setup</h2>
 <table width="75%">